 Procedures for probability of failure and risk assessments for water infrastructure are based on past flood and rainfall data that assume the frequency and severity of extremes do not vary significantly over time.
 But in the face of climate change, these frequencies and severities have been changing.
-Multiple hazardous events such as the combination of riverine flooding, storm surge, and sea level rise, can lead to even more extreme impacts on a community, the environment, and infrastructure, and most risk assessments consider these events in isolation.
+Multiple hazardous events can lead to even more extreme impacts on a community, the environment, and infrastructure and most risk assessments consider these events in isolation.
 The failure of one system can lead to the failure of interconnected systems, such as the water-energy infrastructure, and should be considered in future hazard mitigation planning.